$417,258Average Value$215Average Price per Sq Ft31Homes For Sale

 An Accomack County public school is now a community and recreation center

 Onancock is zoned for Accomack County Public Schools.
 Kids can attend Accawmacke Elementary, graded a C-plus by Niche, and Nandua Middle, earning a B-minus.
 They may continue to B-rated Nandua High, which opened in 1984 when the former Onancock High merged with another Eastern Shore school.
-Today, the former high school's Georgian-style building is Historic Onancock School, a community and recreation center with art studios, a playground and a disc golf course.
+Today, the original high school's Georgian-style building is Historic Onancock School, a community and recreation center with art studios, a playground and a disc golf course.
 Eastern Shore Community College, 7 miles south, offers career certifications and associate degrees in fields like business administration, education and nursing.

 The Onancock Historic School was built in 1922 and now hosts many artists and shop owners inside it's halls.